 You can either swim here or in the artificial and the source of the water hotspring, which was much cleaner than the natural pool on the travertines.

 I did neither of them because I forgot my swimsuit so I decided to walk down as far as I could to avoid people screaming, shouting and swimming on the top level.

 And because of that, I was able to snap this photo with no one but me in it.
 If you want to avoid the crowd, you will have to work a little harder and walked further down than most people would care to do.

-Thank god for that because the wind picked up a little too much and right before we had to cancel all trips that day, they were a korean girl who decided to do it anyway and the take off was abysmal.
+Thank god for that because the wind picked up a little too much and right before we had to cancel all trips that day, they were a Korean girl who decided to do it anyway and the takeoff was abysmal.
 They had to run right almost to the cliff before the wind picked up and they were unable to control and land in time so they had to be up there for quite a while.
-We did not mind it being cancelled because we did not plan to do it anyway.
+We did not mind it being canceled because we did not plan to do it anyway.
 As I told you before:

 "No plan is the best plan"